JoseRZapata/data-science-project-template/docs/pre-commit.md

 This repository contains a mirror of mypy for pre-commit.

 - [`mypy`](http://mypy-lang.org/): This hook runs mypy, a static type checker for Python, with a custom configuration file.

-## PyCQA/bandit

-This repository contains Bandit, a tool designed to find common security issues in Python code.

-- [`bandit`](https://github.com/PyCQA/bandit): This hook runs Bandit with a custom configuration file.

 ## Yelp/detect-secrets